k8ssandra/medusa-operator/.github/ISSUE_TEMPLATE/support.md

 -->

 <!--
-Please provide the follow info if you deployed medusa-operator via the k8ssandra Helm chart(s).
+Please provide the following info if you deployed medusa-operator via the k8ssandra Helm chart(s).
 -->
 * Helm charts version info